claranet/terraform-datadog-monitors/README.md

 This repository is used to store all our monitors templates.

-Here is the repository organization :
+Here is the repository organization:

 - cloud
     - aws